dbushong/tailgate/README.md

 # Tailgate

-A Chrome Packaged App client for Campfire
+A Chrome Packaged App client for Campfire -- ABANDONED

+Though this is more-or-less API complete, I hit some raw TCP issues that really feel like Chrome bugs, and I'll be using HipChat in the near future so my motivation has fallen off.

 ## Flow